pudly/schmopera-hugo/content/articles/in-review-the-talisker-players-spirit-dreaming.md

 ---
-title: "In review: The Talisker Players & Spirit Dreaming"
+title: "In review: The Talisker Players &amp; Spirit Dreaming"
 ---

 Major snowstorms and a rough start to the day for Toronto commuters didn't stop a dedicated crowd from showing up to Trinity-St. Paul's on Tuesday night.